 This will be a 100% vaccinated audience event.
 Additional safety protocols will be in line with the DC community this May.
 A streaming option will be available as well as a recording of the event.

 How Can I Get Involved?

 There are several ways for you to ensure the success of our first-ever Heroes Ball and continue Jubilee JumpStart’s path forward.

 Join our Host Committee

-Spread the word - because we’re virtual this year, we have the room for all!
+Spread the word - because we’re in=person AND streaming, we have the room for all!

 Check out our website - https://www.jubileejumpstart.org/event and share with your friends.To learn more about any of these options to participate, please reach out to Danica - firstname.lastname@example.org